Chatham railway station (Kent): History

-As built the station had two platforms with the station buildings being on the Down side.
+As built, the station had two platforms with the buildings on the down side.
 A note on the working drawings states that the station had to be visible from Fort Pitt.
-About 1881 it was rebuilt with two island platforms, and the station buildings were moved onto the road bridge, then known as Rome Place.
-In 1958 the station was converted back to two platforms as part of the Kent Coast Electrification Scheme, Stage 1.
-The station had been electrified in 1939 but the 1958 scheme lengthened the platforms to 12 car EMUs, which due to the geography of the station - between two tunnels - necessitated the abandoning of the other platforms.
+In about 1881, it was rebuilt with two island platforms and the station buildings were moved onto the road bridge, then known as Rome Place.
+In 1958, the station was converted back to two platforms, as part of the Kent Coast Electrification Scheme, Stage 1.
+The line had been electrified in 1939, but the 1958 scheme lengthened the platforms to 12-car electric multiple units, which due to the geography of the station - between two tunnels - necessitated the abandoning of the other platforms.

 A modern entrance and booking hall replaced the originals in 1981.
-Further remodelling in the 1990s and 2000s has seen the ticket office moved twice, accompanied by the opening, closing and re-opening of retail areas.
-A small, general corner store also opened.
-The building is located at one side of the road bridge (now Railway Street) over the track, with a taxi rank located between the road and the building.
-Stairs lead down to the platforms.
-A cafe is located on the London bound platform.
-There is also a coffee shop located at the main entrance of the station.
+Further remodelling in the 1990s and 2000s has seen the ticket office moved twice, accompanied by the opening, closing and reopening of retail areas.
+A small, general corner store was also opened.